hhplinh/Cancer-classification/README.md

-Findings revealed that Meta-Polyp exhibited excellent performance on its training test and unseen datasets, with no zero-value results, while DUCKNet also performed well, albeit with slightly lower results on one dataset and superior performance on another, with some zero-value results.
+Findings revealed that Meta-Polyp exhibited excellent performance on its training test and unseen datasets, with no zero-value results, while DUCK-Net also performed well, albeit with slightly lower results on one dataset and superior performance on another, with some zero-value results.
 Both models encountered difficulties with unclear polyp borders, small polyps, large